wreckedred/pixie-diag/README.md

 A simple bash script to check the health of a Pixie enabled cluster.

-The script runs standard Kubernetes commands in the newrelic namespace and creates a file.
+The script runs standard Kubernetes commands in the namespace that Pixie is installed and creates a file.

 # Usage